The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Typology

-Profits are of various kinds.
+Profit comes in various forms.
 Let us briefly describe some of them.

 Profit type Brief description of the type